Alejandro-Fuste/react-portfolio/README.md

 ## Description

-This is a MERN stack portfolio.
+This is a <strong>MERN</strong> stack portfolio.
 Being that a portfolio is often the first point of contact for employers looking to fill a position or clients in need of a developer to complete a project, this is a clean and informative portfolio showcases my work as a developer.
-This portfolio uses a Mongo database and the Mongoose ORM.
-It also uses Express JS as the backend server.
+This portfolio uses a <strong>Mongo</strong> database and the <strong>Mongoose ORM</strong>.
+It also uses <strong>Express JS</strong> as the backend server.
 You can see the deployed site by [clicking on this link!](https://af-react-portfolio.herokuapp.com/)

 ## User Story